metalsoft-io/metalcloud-cli/docs/metalcloud-cli_network-device-configuration-template_delete.md

 ### Synopsis

-Delete a network device configuration template from the system
+Delete a network device configuration template from the system.

 Arguments:
   network_device_configuration_template_id   The unique identifier of the network device configuration template to delete